project-gemmi/gemmi/docs/install.rst

     cmake -D USE_FORTRAN=1 .
     make

-The C bindings are used only for making Fortan bindings, but they should be usable on their own.
+The C bindings are used only for making Fortran bindings, but they should be usable on their own.
 If you use cmake to build the project you get a static library ``libcgemmi.a`` that can be used from C,